Ferrari, brake problem: 2,200 cars withdrawn from China. Title ko on the stock exchange

 Finally, the Maranello house underlines that “the cars affected by the withdrawalstarting from May 30, 2022, there will be 458 Italia, 458 Speciale, 458 Speciale A, 458 Spider, 488 GTB and 488 Spider produced between 2 March 2010 and 12 March 2019, for a total of 2222 vehicles “.

-Immediate negative reaction in Bag: the stock shortly before 13.00 and immediately after the announcement of the brake failure, also confirmed by Maranello, loses 2.99% to 198.10 euros.
+Immediate negative reaction in Bag: leaves 3.5% on the ground at the end of the session.

 Read also: